hugolcorre/HACKATON_Wranglers/README.md

 ## :rocket: Getting Started

-* To reproduce the files created for our app, you can run the following notebooks, in this order:
+* To reproduce the files created for our app (currently located in the streamlit_app_final repo for easy access), you can run the following notebooks, in this order (beware this can take time):
   - data_pp_merge.ipynb
   - model_attendance.ipynb
   - future_data.ipynb